Overview of subcontracting

 • With material flow support

-A more extensive way of subcontracting in LN includes not only outsourcing work, but also the supply and receipt of the required material.
+A more extensive way of subcontracting in LN includes not only outsourcing work, but also the supply of the material required by the subcontractor and the receipt of the subcontracted work from the subcontractor.

 LN supports the physical and administrative flow of subassemblies as well as the required material.
 After completing the activities on the subcontracted items, the subcontractor sends the items back to the manufacturer.